-Following approval by the ADM all Foster Carers receive a thorough induction undertaken by the Supervising Social Worker.
+Following approval by the ADM all Foster Parents receive a thorough induction undertaken by the Supervising Social Worker.

 The Training, Support and Development (TSD) standards workbook is introduced and initial planning for completion is started.
-Each Foster Carer household should be able to evidence through the workbook how the TSD for foster care has been achieved within a year of approval.
-All newly approved Foster Carers are required as part of their approval to complete all the core training within the first twelve months of approval, in line with the Training Policy.
+Each Foster Parent household should be able to evidence through the workbook how the TSD for foster parents has been achieved within a year of approval.

+All newly approved Foster Parents are required as part of their approval to complete all the core training within the first twelve months of approval, in line with the Training Policy.

-There will be training available for all Foster Carers throughout the year.
-Following the first annual review Carers will be expected to continue with their professional development through supervision every month and by attending training.
+There will be training available for all Foster Parents throughout the year.
+Following the first annual review Foster Parents will be expected to continue with their professional development through supervision every month and by attending training.

-Orange Grove Fostercare has e-learning available to all carers which offers the core training alongside refresher courses other titles.
+Orange Grove Foster Care has e-learning available to all foster parents which offers the core training alongside refresher courses other titles.
 The e-learning is managed by the Learning and Development Team

-The aim of the training programme is to provide Foster Carers with the skills and knowledge to become the catalyst through which the child / young person can grow and meet their full potential.
-It provides Foster Carers with the skills, knowledge and attitudes to help children when they are at their most challenging.
+The aim of the training programme is to provide Foster Parents with the skills and knowledge to become the catalyst through which the child / young person can grow and meet their full potential.
+It provides Foster Parents with the skills, knowledge and attitudes to help children when they are at their most challenging.

-Section 13 Supporting Foster Carers to Care for Children
+Section 13 Supporting Foster Parents to Care for Children

-Orange Grove values the work Foster Carers do and the contributions they make to looked after children's lives.
-It is vitally important to provide appropriate levels of support to foster care families to ensure a positive and successful placement.
-Orange Grove Fostercare provides a creative and flexible package of support to Foster Carers and the children and young people in their Care.
-Identifying and arranging the necessary level of support required takes place when a Foster Carer and child/young person are "matched" at the placement planning stages.
-Support is then monitored and tailored accordingly, during the course of the placement.
+Orange Grove values the work Foster Parents do and the contributions they make to looked after children's lives.
+It is vitally important to provide appropriate levels of support to fostering families to ensure a positive and successful outcome.
+Orange Grove Foster Care provides a creative and flexible package of support to Foster Parents and the children and young people in their Care.
+Identifying and arranging the necessary level of support required takes place when a Foster Parent and child/young person are "matched" at the planning stages.
+Support is then monitored and tailored accordingly.

-All Orange Grove Foster Carers have a named, qualified and experienced Supervising Social Worker allocated to them.
-Despite not having case management for the young people in placement, Orange Grove Supervising Social Workers constantly ensure that the needs of the young people are paramount.
+All Orange Grove Foster Parents have a named, qualified and experienced Supervising Social Worker allocated to them.
+Despite not having case management for the young people, Orange Grove Supervising Social Workers constantly ensure that the needs of the young people are paramount.

-Orange Grove Fostercare provides the following support to all our Foster Carers:
+Orange Grove Foster Care provides the following support to all our Foster Parents:

-Qualified and experienced Supervising Social Worker - who will offer the foster carer:
+Qualified and experienced Supervising Social Worker - who will offer the foster parent:

-- Monthly supervision visits which focus on positive developments for the Foster Carer and young person in placement, as well as any areas of concern.
-Supervisions also enable the Carer to ensure that the child's assessed needs are being met and the Care Plan is being adhered to.
-A record of supervision is provided to the Foster Carer and placed on their file following the supervision - Ongoing support and contact with Foster Carers and children in placement through visits and telephone calls - Guidance and advice to the Foster Carer in relation to their Care of the children and young people - Identifying training and development needs and methods of developing the carer's skills and knowledge as evidenced in the Carers Personal Development Plan (PDP) - Liaising with other professionals who may be involved in the Care of the child or young person and contribute to formal Care Plans - Identify and help respond to Foster Carers' training needs - Maintain accurate records of the progress of all matters relating to the Foster Carer and the child/young person placed, including outcomes.
+- Monthly supervision visits which focus on positive developments for the Foster Parent and young person, as well as any areas of concern.
+Supervisions also enable the Foster Parent to ensure that the child's assessed needs are being met and the Care Plan is being adhered to.
+A record of supervision is provided to the Foster Parent and placed on their file following the supervision - Ongoing support and contact with Foster Parents and children through visits and telephone calls - Guidance and advice to the Foster Parent in relation to their Care of the children and young people - Identifying training and development needs and methods of developing the foster parent's skills and knowledge as evidenced in the Foster Parents Personal Development Plan (PDP) - Liaising with other professionals who may be involved in the Care of the child or young person and contribute to formal Care Plans - Identify and help respond to Foster Parents' training needs - Maintain accurate records of the progress of all matters relating to the Foster Parent and the child/young person placed, including outcomes.

-Foster Carer Forums - Foster Carers Forums take place to enable Orange Grove Foster Carers to meet, socialise, share good practice, develop peer support and receive training and information from the Agency.
+Foster Parent Forums - Foster Parent Forums take place to enable Orange Grove Foster Parents to meet, socialise, share good practice, develop peer support and receive training and information from the agency.